chrisjbreisch/Trs80.Level1Basic/README.md

 programs as large as you like.
 The numbers displayed by `PRINT MEM` will drop accordingly, and eventually go negative, but you can keep on typing.
 - I'm probobaly not as strict on expressions as Level I BASIC was.
 I allow full expressions anywhere.
-Thus, `10 A=100: GOSUB A` is probably legal (I havn't tested it), but I suspect that would not be legal in the original.
+Thus, `10 A=100: GOSUB A` is legal, but I suspect that would not be legal in the original.
 - The random number generator is much more random than the original.
 This is something I may correct in time.
 - String variables could only hold 16 characters.
 Mine have no such limits.
 - Slightly more detailed error messages.